It’s time to escape the clutches of SCORM

 But while marketing is outward facing, revenue generating and measurable, L&D is (usually) inward facing, resource consuming, and struggles to prove return on investment.
 Therefore, many L&D teams operate with shoestring budgets, unable to invest in the latest tech.

-Lack of competition led to complacency.
+The lack of competition led to complacency.
 Many Learning Management Systems mirrored SCORM’s lack of evolution with lack of investment in user experience or even responsive tech, leading to slow, clunky learning platforms difficult for content creators and learners to use.

 The SCORM & LMS symbiosis